L4Lovely/Blackjack_Console_Csharp/README.md

 - Dealer.cs / Hand.cs
 	Containers for the cards of the dealer and the player.
 	Can return the overall value of held cards.

+- Statics.cs
+	All primitive box-drawing methods are stored here.